Business

 • Anticipate questions: process, timeline, supports, opportunities for input.

 Communicate change with a collective, collaborative vision and a goal of winning hearts, minds, time, and effort.
-The days of command and control, forced change are over.
+The days of command, control, forced change are over.
 People choose how to show up every day, and how much effort to put forth.
 They choose to actively engage or sabotage the change effort.

 3. What is the best way to communicate?